DREAM FENCING ACADEMY CHILD PROTECTION POLICY

-In a sports situation, physical abuse may occur when the nature and intensity of training disregard the capacity of the child’s immature and growing body
+In a sports situation, physical abuse may occur when the nature and intensity of training disregards the capacity of the child’s immature and growing body

 Ill treatment of children, whatever form it takes, will always feature a degree of emotional abuse.

-Emotional abuse in sport may occur when the young person is constant crticised, given negative feedback, expected to perform at levels that are above their capability.
+Emotional abuse in sport may occur when the young person is constantly criticised, given negative feedback and/or expected to perform at levels that are above their capability.
 Other forms of emotional abuse could take the form of name calling and bullying.

-- Bullyingmay come from another young person or an adult.
-Bullying is defined as deliberate hurtful behavior, usually repeated over a period of time, where it is difficult for those bullied to defend themselves.
-There are three main types of bullying.
+- Bullying may come from another young person or an adult.
+Bullying is defined as deliberate hurtful behaviour, usually repeated over a period of time, where it is difficult for those bullied to defend themselves.
+There are four main types of bullying.

 It may be physical (e.g. hitting, kicking, slapping), verbal (e.g. racist or homophobic remarks, name calling, graffiti, threats, abusive text messages), emotional (e.g. tormenting, ridiculing, humiliating, ignoring, isolating form the group), or sexual (e.g. unwanted physical contact or abusive comments).

-In sport bullying may arise when a parent or coach pushes the young person too hard to succeed, or a rival athlete or official uses bullying behavior.
+In sport bullying may arise when a parent or coach pushes the young person too hard to succeed, or a rival athlete or official uses bullying behaviour.